ThomasOtt314/ee-tools/README.md

 The GDAL_DATA environment variable can also be set through the Windows Control Panel (System -> Advanced system settings -> Environment Variables).

-#### ArcPy
-Currently the ArcGIS ArcPy module is used for computing raster statistics in some of the modules.
-This dependency will eventually be removed.

 ## Code

 #### Style Guide